Questor’s Gambit

 “That was not funny,” Cmdr.
 Wilker barked.
 Then he remembered they were on a stealth mission and lowered his voice to say, “I thought you claimed to be a god.
 It seems to me that you’re no better than a cosmic trickster, playing stupid pranks on us.”

 Questor’s wide Cheshire grin grew suddenly serious.
-He picked himself up off the floor, dusted off his faux Tri-Galactic Navy uniform, and squared off against the mortal Collie questioning him.
+He picked himself up off the floor, dusted off his faux Tri-Galactic Navy uniform, and squared off against the mortal collie questioning him.
 “I am a god, and this is no prank.
 This is a warning.
 A dire warning.
 You think you’re playing games here?
-These Arhcidopterans do not take kindly to intruders in their home nebula.”
+These Archidopterans do not take kindly to intruders in their home nebula.”

 Cmdr.
 Wilker stood nearly twice Questor’s height, but he suddenly felt small staring into the pink-and-purple cat’s eyes.
 Those eyes had sparkled when he laughed, like stars dancing, now they were as hard and dark as twin singularities.
 The anger in those eyes could suck him in and destroy them all.